Finance & Investment

 $

-FERS uses a straightforward three-factor formula.
-The 1% multiplier increases to 1.1% if you retire at 62 or later with at least 20 years of service.
-That 10% bonus on a $90,000 High-3 with 30 years adds $2,700 per year for life.
+Three variables determine your FERS pension: High-3 average salary, years of creditable service, and the benefit multiplier.
+The multiplier is 1.0% for most retirements and increases to 1.1% when you retire at age 62 or older with at least 20 years of service.
+That 10% bonus adds $2,700 per year on a $90,000 High-3 with 30 years, permanently.

 Standard: High-3 × Years × 1.0%